- ADMISSIONS & AID

 Custom & Faculty Led Program Locations

-The following SIT program sites currently have capacity to support custom and faculty led programs.
+SIT currently has capacity to support custom and faculty-led programs in the locations listed below.
 Availability of specific sites may depend on program dates, program duration, locations to be visited, size of student group, and other factors.
-We encourage you to contact us at firstname.lastname@example.org to discuss current capacity in any of these countries.
+The locations listed with an asterisk (*) have the ability to support virtual custom programs.
+We encourage you to contact us at email@example.com to discuss current availability in any of these locations.

 - Czech Republic*